jmertin/apmia_php_ext_volume/README.md

 - APMIA_DEPLOY [true|false]: Instructs the start script to either launch the APMIA Agent, or simply skip it and return a true exit value.
 Defaults to false
 - APMIA_AGENT_DISPLAYED_HOSTNAME [default: apmia-container]: Hostname, default toi apmia-container.
 Docker will always create a random 16char hostname which looks bad in the Investigator.
 - APMIA_APP_NAME [default: php-collector]: Application name, defaults to php-collector
-- APMIA_LOG_LEVEL [default: WARNING] Log level is set to WARNING by default, to keep chattiness low.
+- APMIA_LOG_LEVEL [default: WARN] Log level is set to WARN by default, to keep chattiness low.
 - APMIA_INTROSCOPE_AGENTNAME [default: apmia]: Agent name

 If the APMIA_DEPLOY tag is set to "true" - the APMIA Infrastructure Agent will deploy.
 If it is set to "false" this image will remain passive (no application will be run.